junxit/us-congress-code/title-02/chapter-17a/sec-658a.md

 ### References in Text

 The Social Security Act, referred to in par.
 (7), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
 620, as amended.
 Title II of the Act is classified generally to subchapter II (§ 401 et seq.) of chapter 7 of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see section 1305 of Title 42 and Tables.

+### Effective Date

+Section effective Jan.
+1, 1996, or on the date 90 days after appropriations are made available as authorized under section 1516 of this title, whichever is earlier, and applicable to legislation considered on and after such date, see section 110 of Pub.
+L. 104–4, set out as a note under section 1511 of this title.